TomHodson/command_line_slides/task2.md

 pwd
 cd ~/Documents/my_temporary_project
 ```
+Particularly if you're on windows it's worth making sure that `pwd` evaluates to what you want.

 ### The shebang
 We'll go through it line by line, the first line is called an shebang, don't ask me why and it serves to say what interpreter to run for this file, Like python, shell script is an interpreted language.